Ama08/JustEat-Coding-Assessment/README.md

         }
     }
 ```

-Only 10 restaurants will be shown.
+## Displaying Restaurant data

-##### The application should only display the below data about the restaurants:
+#### The application will display the below data about the restaurants:
 - Name
 - Cuisines
 - Rating (as a number)
 - Address

+Only the first 10 restaurants will be shown.

 ---
 ## Assumptions made
 - Assumed that rating is taken from rating.starRating
 - Assumed that address includes city, firstLine and postalCode
-- Assumed test cases needed.
-All good coding needs tests to validate that the functions are working
+- Assumed test cases needed because testing is important for reliable coding
 - Assumed rating as a number could mean either an int or double.
 I used double as that was what was shown in the API
 - Assumed that the API accepts either outcodes (e.g. ```SS14```) or full UK postcodes (e.g. ```SS14 3AF```).
 Both were tested, and they work for the new API endpoint.